 1. Overall workload

-For most landlords who are active in managing their property the decision to hire a property manager came after they had exhausted themselves.
+Many landlords who were active in managing their properties became exhausted and eventually decide to hire a property manager.
 A good property manager has all the skills and knowledge needed to maintain your rentals and you can take advantage of that.

 2. You live far away from the rental property